tindandelion/rust-text-compression/learning.md

 # First iteration

+- Interesting results: original algorithm gave better results than the algorithm from Etudes

 - Encoding: use 2 bytes 0xF5xx to encode a substring
 - That gives us 256 possible substrings
 - We only gain compression if the substring is longer than 2 bytes